Hierarchical Clustering Explained: Beginner-Friendly Machine Learning Guide

 Hierarchical clustering is a machine learning method that groups similar data into connected clusters using a tree-like structure.

-Hierarchical clustering is an unsupervised learning algorithm because it does not require labeled training data.
+Hierarchical Clustering is an unsupervised learning algorithm because it groups data based on similarities without requiring labeled training examples.

 What is a dendrogram?